Deacon: Eastern Orthodoxy and Eastern Catholicism

 According to the practice of the Greek Orthodox Church of America, in keeping with the tradition of the Ecumenical Patriarchate, the most common way to address a deacon is "Father".
-Depending on local tradition, deacons are addressed as either "Father", "Father Deacon", "Deacon Father", or if addressed by a bishop, simply as "Deacon".

 The tradition of kissing the hands of ordained clergy extends to the diaconate as well.
-This practice is rooted in the holy eucharist and is in acknowledgement and respect of the eucharistic role members of the clergy play in preparing, handling and disbursing the sacrament during the Divine Liturgy, and in building and serving the church as the Body of Christ.
+This practice is rooted in the holy Eucharist and is in acknowledgement and respect of the Eucharistic role members of the clergy play in preparing, handling and disbursing the sacrament during the Divine Liturgy, and in building and serving the church as the Body of Christ.

-Anciently, the Eastern churches ordained women as deaconesses.
-This practice fell into desuetude in the second millennium, but has been revived in some Orthodox and Oriental Orthodox churches.
-Nectarios of Aegina ordained a number of nuns as deaconesses in convents.
-Deaconesses would assist in anointing and baptising women, and in ministering to the spiritual needs of the women of the community.
-As churches discontinued ordaining women as deacons, these duties largely fell to the nuns and to the priests' wives.

 Lutheranism

 In the Lutheran Churches of the Scandinavian tradition, there is a threefold ministry of "bishops, priests, and deacons".
 Until the 1960s, deacons in the Church of Sweden were required to be celibate.
 For deacons, "vows made at ordination involve seeking and helping anyone in bodily or spiritual need, defending the rights of all, standing beside the oppressed, and exhorting God's people to all good works so that the love of God is made visible in the world."
 An ordained deacon's charism includes "visits, helps, and supports those in bodily or spiritual need; gives Christian nurture and teaching in the faith; is a sign of merciful kindness in the parish and society at large, and in all things serves Christ in the neighbour".